ksoltan/ksoltan.github.io/_posts/2016-05-01-tree-squirrel.md

 project_link:
 button_icon: 'cog'
 button_text: 'Coming Soon'
-lead_text: 'A wind-powered sculpture which changes seasons as the wind pushes the leaves around.
-The final prototype was hung on light posts on the Olin campus and displayed to the public.'
+lead_text: 'A wind-powered sculpture which changes seasons as the wind pushes the leaves around.'
+secondary_text: 'The final prototype was hung on light posts on the Olin campus and displayed to the public.'
 ---